indorphins/api/kube/README.md

   --set persistence.enabled=true
 ```

-Follow the instructions in the helm output to get the Grafana admin password, and then use kubectl to get the endpoint URL to login to Grafana:
+Follow the instructions in the helm output to get the Grafana admin password, and then use kubectl to get the endpoint URL to login to the Grafana dashboard (*it can take a few minutes for the load balancer DNS name to resolve*):

 ```
 kubectl get services --namespace prometheus grafana